schwering/limbo/README.md

 procedure actually terminates.
 (Soundness, completeness, decidability in first-order logic is one of those "pick any two" scenarios.)

-How much *effort* (and time) is spend on evaluating a query is controlled through a parameter that specifies how many case splits the reasoner may investigate.
+How much *effort* (and time) is spent on evaluating a query is controlled through a parameter that specifies how many case splits the reasoner may investigate.
 Every modal operator is decorated with such an effort parameter.
 This effort parameter and its limiting effect on the reasoning capabilities is